-Reimagining the internet’s home of cleaning tips with a cross-channel digital strategy.
+Reimagining the internet’s home of cleaning tips with a cross-channel UX strategy.

-With over 2,000,000 visitors every month, Cleanipedia is the internet’s go-to resource for cleaning tips.
+With over 2,000,000 visitors every month, Unilever’s ‘Cleanipedia’ website is the internet’s go-to resource for cleaning tips.
 From home improvement advice to just getting rid of a pesky stain, it aims to be the ultimate source of cleaning info.

-I had previously worked with the client offering consultancy.
-For this larger project, I was approached to work with a full team of talented content strategists, designers and web developers.
+We worked with a cross-agency team of talented content strategists, designers and web developers.
 Together we set out to revolutionise the user experience of Cleanipedia, and provide better value to Unilever.

 We created a totally new content experience, oriented around ‘mobile first’ thinking.